*This content was translated by AI.

 "In Japan, the expression 'shock' is sometimes used simply to mean 'surprised'."

 "On the afternoon of the 10th, Ayane posted on her personal account: 'I am addressing the story where many of you offered advice.
-The daycare contacted me first yesterday, and we spoke until this morning.
+The daycare center contacted me first yesterday, and we spoke until this morning.
 If the article, which contained content that could be misunderstood, was published and spread, causing hurt to the teachers, I sincerely apologize.'"

 "Ayane said, 'I lived in Japan for 20 years and became familiar with the culture of giving snacks to children.
 This time, I experienced the Korean daycare culture for the first time and felt the difference.
-However, it seems the misunderstanding grew because I did not explain the details and simply used the expression 'shock.'
-In Japan, there is a trend recommending not to give candy to children under three, and many daycares actually ban candy.
-Therefore, I was surprised not by the meaning 'My child ate candy at daycare?' but by the fact that 'there is a culture of serving candy at daycares.'
-I had also seen news reports before stating that candy, jelly, and rice cakes were banned at daycares, and there were parts where I was confused because the packaging said 'candy.'
-However, I also know well that just because I lived abroad for a long time, I cannot impose my values.
-This does not mean that Korean daycares serving candy are wrong.
+However, it seems the misunderstanding grew because I used only the expression 'shock' without explaining the details in depth.
+In Japan, there is a trend recommending not to give candy to children under three, and many daycare centers actually ban candy and other sweets.
+Therefore, I was surprised not by the meaning 'My child ate candy at daycare?' but by the fact that 'there is a culture of serving candy at daycare.'
+I had also seen news reports before stating that candy, jelly, and rice cakes were banned at daycare centers, and there were parts where I was confused because the packaging said 'candy.'
+However, I also know well that living abroad for a long time does not allow me to impose my values.
+This does not mean that Korean daycare centers serving candy are wrong.
 I believe that the types of candy and the way they are served differ by country, and it is right to live according to each culture.
 I believe that when in Rome, one must follow the customs of Rome.'"

-"Ayane explained, 'I did not use the expression 'shock' because I was shocked by the situation itself, but because I felt surprised by the cultural difference that I had not experienced before.
-I believe that my child is growing in a good environment while attending daycare in Korea.
-I have never had any complaints about it, nor have I ever thought that Japan is better.'
-She added, 'Also, in Japan, the expression 'shock' is used relatively lightly and in everyday situations.
-It is sometimes used simply to mean 'surprised' rather than a serious situation, so I used it with that nuance.
+"Ayane explained, 'I did not feel shocked by the situation itself, but rather I was surprised by the cultural difference that I had not experienced before, which is why I used the expression 'shock.'
+I believe my child is growing in a good environment while attending daycare in Korea.
+I have never had any complaints about it, nor have I ever thought that Japan is better.
+Also, in Japan, the expression 'shock' is used relatively lightly and in everyday situations.
+It is sometimes used simply to mean 'surprised' rather than a truly serious situation, and I used it with that nuance as well.
 I did not think that eating one piece of candy would cause a big problem for the child, nor did I intend to express it with a serious meaning.
 It seems there was a difference between the nuance of the expression I thought and the nuance accepted in Korea.'"

-"Furthermore, Ayane said, 'I know that even if I watch over my child, they will eventually eat everything.
+"Furthermore, Ayane said, 'I know that even if I watch over them, children will eventually eat everything.
 I just wanted to do my best within the limits of what I can do.
-I have never forced anyone or made rude requests to the daycare, nor do I plan to in the future.
-However, I sincerely apologize to the daycare teachers for writing my SNS post in a way that could be perceived that way.'
-She continued, 'The daycare told me that many parents want to avoid such situations and that there was no problem with their response, and I was truly grateful for that.
-I had even considered whether I should rethink sending my child to daycare if such a response was difficult or burdensome, so I was very grateful when they said it was possible, which is why I decided to send my child.
-In fact, I was also considering home care.
-However, the daycare I wanted to enroll in contacted me in order, and when I went for a trial visit with my child, I loved seeing my child get along with other friends.
-Seeing that, I felt that my child also needs time with friends rather than just home care.
-Also, since I was working while going through miscarriage, IVF treatment, and the pregnancy process, I decided to send my child to daycare.
-Among the comments, there were reactions like 'You're talking nonsense about no-salt diet,' and many people asked, 'Then why did you entrust your child to daycare before 36 months?'
-I was able to practice no-salt diet at 24 months due to circumstances, but I could not do home care before 36 months due to practical difficulties.'"
+I have never forced anyone or made rude requests to the daycare center, nor do I plan to in the future.
+However, I feel truly sorry to the daycare teachers that my SNS post could be perceived in that way.'
+She added, 'The daycare center told me that many parents want to avoid such situations and that there was no problem with their response, and I was truly grateful for that.
+If such a response was difficult or burdensome, I had even considered reconsidering sending my child to daycare, so I was very grateful that they said it was possible, which is why I decided to send my child.
+In fact, I was also considering at-home care.
+However, the daycare center I wanted to join contacted me in order, and when I went for a trial visit with my child, I loved seeing my child get along with other friends.
+Seeing that, I felt that my child also needed time with friends rather than just at-home care.
+Additionally, I was working while going through miscarriage, IVF treatments, and the pregnancy process, so I decided to send my child to daycare.
+Among the comments, there were reactions like 'You are talking nonsense about no-salt diet,' and many people asked, 'Then why did you entrust your child to daycare before 36 months?'
+I was able to practice no-salt diet at 24 months due to circumstances, but at-home care before 36 months was realistically difficult, so I could not do it.'"

-"Finally, Ayane said, 'I am truly grateful that the daycare director and teachers understood this situation and recognized it as a misunderstanding.
-If there were anyone who felt uncomfortable after reading my post, I hope this explanation helps clear up the misunderstanding even a little.
-As a first-time parent, I have many cultural and knowledge gaps.
+"Finally, Ayane said, 'I am truly grateful that the daycare center director and teachers understood this situation and recognized it as a misunderstanding.
+If there were anyone who felt uncomfortable after reading my post, I hope this article helps to resolve the misunderstanding even a little.
+Since I am raising a child for the first time, I have many cultural and knowledge gaps.
 I am grateful for both advice and criticism.
-I am also truly thankful for the supportive comments and DMs.'
-She emphasized, 'However, it is very regrettable that the article used sensational expressions and concluded that I abused my power or targeted a specific person, causing the existing misunderstanding to spread as if it were fact.
+I am also truly thankful for the supportive comments and DMs.
+However, it is very regrettable that the article used sensational expressions and concluded that I abused my power or attacked a specific target, causing the existing misunderstanding to spread as if it were fact.
 The content I originally posted was interpreted in a completely different direction.
-Since I posted on a public account, it is natural to hear various opinions.
+Since I am posting on a public account, it is natural to hear various opinions.
 However, even after I explained that my intention was misunderstood, I hope there will be no more malicious comments and DMs that use profanity or bring up content unrelated to this incident.'"

 "Ayane added, 'I am posting this with the permission of the daycare teachers.'"